texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ## Loading Shaders

 At the moment we do have the shader sources, but we don't exactly have shader objects.
 This makes them essentially useless.
-Therefore, we need to compile and load them and access them by reference in order to use them and render our triangle!
+Therefore, we need to access, load, and compile them by reference in order to use them and render our triangle!

 We can first use `glCreateShader()` and specify that it is a vertex shader using the `GL_VERTEX_SHADER` flag.
 We can store this in a `GLuint`, which is **OpenGL**'s version of an unsigned integer.